mdib19/stsd-tool-py/README.md

-# Self Troubleshoot and System Diagnostic Tool Python
+# Windows Self Troubleshoot and System Diagnostic Tool
 A simple Self Troubleshoot and System Diagnostic Tool (Windows only) made with Python

 ## Features: